 What does credit life insurance cover?

-Credit life insurance does not cover other types of expenses or debts, such as credit card debt, mortgage payments, or medical bills.
+Credit life insurance does not cover other expenses or debts, such as credit card debt, mortgage payments, or medical bills.
 It is specifically designed to protect the lender and borrower in the case of a loan or credit default due to the borrower’s death.

 Can credit life insurance be canceled?